-- Towards Transformative Outcomes: Examples of how Well-being Frameworks have been Embedded into Policy Making.
-This research looks at how national well-being frameworks have been incorporated into budgeting a nd policy-making processes in New Zealand, Scotland and Wales.
+- In June 2022, NESC published Towards Transformative Outcomes: Examples of how Well-being Frameworks have been Embedded into Policy Making.
+This research looks at how national well-being frameworks have been incorporated into budgeting and policy-making processes in New Zealand, Scotland and Wales.
 It also looks at the approach taken under Ireland’s Better Outcomes: Brighter Futures – The National Policy Framework for Children and Young People, 2014-2020 (BOBF).
 BOBF is a sectoral policy framework, but has similar elements to those found in national well-being frameworks.
 Information was gathered through literature reviews and interviews with those working to design, implement and/or monitor the various well-being frameworks.
-The report on this work was published in June 2022.

 - In July 2021, NESC published Ireland’s Well-being Framework: Consultation Report.
 This outlined Secretariat research and the Council’s views on the value of developing a well-being framework for Ireland, as well as the outcomes of deliberation by a Stakeholder and Expert Group set up by NESC to support the development of such a framework.
 The report also included the results of NESC consultation on the issue with over 451 organisations representing population groups, or economic, social, environmental or democratic interests.